dotnet/AspNetCore.Docs/webhooks/receiving/handlers.rst

 Most WebHook senders will resend a WebHook if a response is not generated within a handful of seconds.
-This means that your handler must complete the processing within that timeframe in order not for it to be called again.
+This means that your handler must complete the processing within that time frame in order not for it to be called again.

 If the processing takes longer, or is better handled separately then the